Robert Schumann: 8 Great Piano Pieces to Start Learning Today

 sales.LearnSongAndMore

 One of Schumann's most famous compositions, "Dreaming" is a voyage through whimsy and melancholy.
-It may not be a dream to learn, though, presenting a touch more difficulty to the beginner player than some of this list's previous entries.
+The piece is more difficult for beginners than some of this list's previous entries, but the process of learning such a famous melody can be a joyful experience in itself.

 "Dreaming" is a soft and gentle piece, and conjuring its ethereal mood in your performance will require careful attention to dynamics, which refers to how loud or soft you play each note.
 The pedal, for those who have one, is there to shape its crescendos and diminuendos.
 The right-hand melody is made up of fluid phrases that sometimes require wide leaps across the keyboard, which will need to be performed smoothly without interrupting the melodic flow.